Marriage & Family Therapy Licensure in Oregon

 Licensure Process

-1. After graduation, become a Registered Associates with the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT).
+After earning your MCFC degree, apply to become a Registered Associate with the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT).
 You must provide the board with transcripts verifying your graduation.
-You will pay a fee, complete a background check, and provide fingerprints.
+This process includes an application and completion of a fingerprint background check.

-3. Complete a total of 1,900 hours of graduate and postgraduate supervised clinical experience ("direct client contact hours") with individual clients, couples and families over a period of at least three years.
+Complete a total of 1,900 hours of postgraduate supervised clinical experience ("direct client contact hours") with individual clients, couples and families over a period of at least three years.
 At least 750 of those 1,900 hours must be working with couples and families.

-5. After passing a board-approved competency exam, take and pass the Oregon law and rules exam.
+After passing a board-approved competency exam, take and pass the Oregon Law and Rules Exam.

 Washington